 Who Was Horace Mann?

-Born in 1796 in Massachusetts, Horace Mann practiced law before serving in the state Legislature and Senate.
-Named secretary of the new Massachusetts board of education in 1837, he overhauled the state's public-education system and established a series of schools to train teachers.
-Mann later was elected to the U.S. House of Representatives, and served as president of Antioch College in Ohio until his death in 1859.
+Horace Mann practiced law before serving in the state Legislature and Senate.
+Named secretary of the new Massachusetts board of education in 1837, he overhauled the state's public education system and established a series of schools to train teachers.
+Mann later was elected to the U.S. House of Representatives and served as president of Antioch College in Ohio until his death in 1859.
 Mann is recognized today for his leadership in transforming the country's public-education system and many schools across the U.S. are named after him.

 At Brown, Mann took an interest in politics, education and social reform.
 Upon graduation, he delivered a speech on the advancement of the human race through which education, philanthropy and republicanism could combine to benefit mankind.